 Body of Evidence

-A woman is accused of killing a man to inherit his millions by having sex with him.
+A lawyer defends a woman accused of killing her older lover by having sex with him.
 (99 mins.)

 “ Body of Evidence is a 1993 erotic thriller produced by Dino De Laurentiis and distributed by Metro-Goldwyn-Mayer.
 It was directed by Uli Edel and stars Madonna and Willem Dafoe, with Joe Mantegna, Anne Archer, Julianne Moore and Jurgen Prochnow in supporting roles.